 In addition we visited five sites on the World Heritage List.
 The following article is my special entry from Khiva.

-Here are some images from this day.
 Click to expand and browse.